PCC. Local. Global. Integrated.

 1. PCC strictly prohibits all employees from becoming involved in or tolerating any actions in their work environment that violate domestic or foreign money laundering regulations.

-2. Money laundering means in particular the smuggling – for example through exchange or transfer – of money or other assets originating directly or indirectly from criminal activity into the legitimate economy.
-Money laundering may also have taken place if the origin of the money or other assets is uncertain.
+2. money laundering means in particular the smuggling – for example through exchange or transfer – of funds or other assets derived directly or indirectly from criminal offenses into the legal economic cycle.
+This also applies if the origin of the funds is unclear.

-3. Infringements of money-laundering regulations may result in criminal penalties for the employee.
-Therefore, in the case of uncertainty regarding the legitimacy of a financial transaction, the advice of the Compliance Officer must be sought as soon as possible.
+3. violations of the money laundering regulations may result in criminal sanctions for the employee.
+If there is any doubt about the permissibility of a financial transaction, the Compliance Officer must therefore be consulted at an early stage.

 Social Engagement

-1. Entrepreneurial action is closely linked to social responsibility.
-This responsibility is reflected in PCC’s commitment in the areas of social affairs, education and science, sports and culture.
+1. entrepreneurial activity is closely linked to social responsibility.
+This responsibility is reflected at PCC in its involvement in the areas of social welfare, education and science, sport and culture.

-2. Sponsorship monies are awarded only if a valid legal basis exists.
-Moreover, the approval of the Managing Directors of PCC SE or of the Management Board or the members of the senior management in the given Group companies is required for the awarding of sponsorship monies.
+2. sponsorship funds are only granted on the applicable legal basis.
+In addition, the approval of the Executive Management Board of PCC SE or the Management Board or management of the respective Group companies is required.

 3. Monetary payments and other non-cash benefits granted to politicians, political parties, political associations or other political organizations are strictly prohibited.